 For those reading the word Alzheimer’s” for the first time, this article is just the right thing for you.

-A lesser-known fact about the disease: this mental health condition is named after Dr. Alios Alzheimer in 1906.
+A lesser-known fact about the disease: this mental health condition was named after Dr. Alios Alzheimer in 1906.
 She noticed some abnormal changes in the brain tissues of a woman who died due to unusual and unexplained mental illness.

 According to The National Institute on Aging, “It is a kind of an irreversible and progressive brain disorder that affects the patient’s memory with time and diminishes the other skills and ability to carry out everyday tasks.”